Download our new ebook: Feedback and assessment in higher education

 This article outlines the most important factors worth considering when designing online courses, in order to initiate students' positive learning behaviors.

-A practical, step-by-step guide on how to design online university course, with the best practices for both teachers and instructional designers when creating an online course design, together with the latest tools.
+A practical, step-by-step guide on how to design online university course, with the best practices for both teachers and instructional designers.

 DOWNLOAD NOW